ninjavungve/infrastructure-demo/README.md

 ## Host setup

-For local testing, fire up a host in a VM using `vagrant up`.
+For local testing, use [boot2docker][boot2docker] or fire up a VM and install Docker using the `install-docker.sh` script.

 For setting up a real host, see [HOST.md][HOST.md].